• Skip to primary navigation

 Sam also coordinates day-to-day operations of the YUGSA office and provides assistance with YUGSA Council meetings, booking space requests, and YUGSA campaigns.
 He helps to develop strategies in conjunction with the YUGSA Executive to address pressing student issues on campus (e.g. graduate student representation, academic advocacy, budget cuts, etc.) and in response to the government policies (i.e. student debt, employment, funding and aid, etc.).
 In coordination with the YUGSA Executive, he also provides general assistance to all departmental graduate students’ associations.

-As president of the YUGSA, my responsibility is to serve the York community and act as a representative for every graduate student.
-I chair YUGSA Council meetings and sit on a wide number of committees at York, such as Senate and FGS Council.
+As president of the YUGSA, my responsibility is to serve the York Graduate Community and act as their representative in York University’s academic, secretariat, and decision-making forums.
+I chair YUGSA Council meetings and sit on a wide number of committees at York, such as the Senate and FGS Council.
 One of my commitments as President is to enhance graduate student representation on faculty councils.
-Feel free to email me your ideas, comments and suggestions!
+Feel free to email me at president@yugsa.ca with your ideas, comments and suggestions!

 As VP of Community Relations, I will continue strengthening YUGSA relationship with associations, groups, and communities on and off York campus whose business relates to the equity affairs of York graduate students.
 The intention is to liaise with these groups/organizations to create coalitions of solidarity and cooperation that will tackle equity-based issues that are also impacting York graduate students.